lordinkavu/postoffice/README.md

 ## **postoffice**  ⚡

 Working with 3rd party APIs can often be clunky.
-You know it, we know it.
-Postoffice helps you interact with 3rd party APIs easily.
+You know it, we know it. **postoffice** is a lightweight API playground that helps you interact with 3rd party APIs easily.

  Feature | Description
 ------- | -----------